The Tough Ones (1976 film)

+The Tough Ones, also known as Rome; Armed to the Teeth (Roma a mano armata; lit.
+'Rome at Gunpoint'), is a 1976 Italian poliziottesco film directed by Umberto Lenzi and starring Maurizio Merli, Tomas Milian, Arthur Kennedy, Giampiero Albertini, Maria Rosaria Omaggio, Ivan Rassimov and Biagio Pelligra.
+Its multi-threaded story sees Inspector Leonardo Tanzi (Merli) facing an ensemble of Roman criminals, most of whom are connected to Ferrender, the elusive French crime boss he is after.
+Among them are bank robber Savelli (Pelligra), Tony the pimp (Rassimov) and Moretto (Milian), an embittered hunchback who proves most dangerous of all.

+The Tough Ones emulates the formula of Violent Rome, another film starring Merli that had been a hit for rival producer Edmondo Amati, although it is widely considered to be the superior film.
+It was followed by The Cynic, the Rat and the Fist and the spinoff Brothers Till We Die.
+The film was retitled Brutal Justice for its original U.S. theatrical run.

 Plot

 Inspector Leonardo Tanzi, the head of the anti-gang squad of the Roman branch of the Italian State Police, is pursuing Emmanuel Dominique Ferrender, a French gangster who holds a monopoly on criminal activity within Rome.
 A raid at a casino that Ferrender is reported to operate proves fruitless until Savelli, a one-armed criminal with ties to Ferrender, walks by the establishment.
-Tanzi and his partner, Inspector Francesco Caputo, arrest Savelli but are forced to release him without charge; he later kills a guard during a bank robbery.
+Tanzi and his partner, Inspector Francesco Caputo, arrest Savelli but are forced to release him without charge; he later kills a guard during a robbery at a horse betting agency.

 To find Savelli, Tanzi and another colleague, Poliani, question Savelli's hunchbacked brother-in-law Vincenzo Moretto during his work at a slaughterhouse, but he refuses to cooperate.
 To arrest him, Tanzi plants drugs in Moretto's Porsche, allowing him and Poliani to interrogate him, where he still refuses to answer their questions.
 While using the bathroom, Moretto cuts his wrist using his watch's armband, requiring him to be hospitalized; fearing a public scandal concerning police brutality, Vice-Commissioner Ruini has Moretto released without charge and transfers Tanzi to the licenses and permits department.

 Three of Moretto's friends avenge him by kidnapping Tanzi's girlfriend Anna, a juvenile court magistrate, and taking her to a junkyard, where they intimidate her by pretending to leave her to be crushed to death by the machinery and give her a bullet to present to Tanzi as a warning.
 Traumatized, Anna is unable to identify the culprits to Tazni, but he realizes Moretto's involvement due to the bullet and confronts him, ordering him to swallow the bullet in a show of force.
 Sometime later, Tanzi helps Caputo exhume a decaying body found in Castelfusano, which he suspects is connected to Ferrender.